japila-books/spark-sql-internals/mkdocs/spark-sql-SparkSession.md

 read: DataFrameReader
 ----

-`read` method returns a link:spark-sql-DataFrameReader.adoc[DataFrameReader] that is used to read data from external storage systems and load it into a `DataFrame`.
+`read` method returns a [DataFrameReader](DataFrameReader.md) that is used to read data from external storage systems and load it into a `DataFrame`.

 [source, scala]
 ----